 Priority IT Solutions Ltd understands that your privacy is important to you and that you care about how your personal data is used.
 We respect and value the privacy of all of our customers and will only collect and use personal data in ways that are described here, and in a way that is consistent with our obligations and your rights under the law.

-For the purposes of data protection legislation in force, the data controller is Priority IT Solutions LTD, Unit 4, Hawke Ridge Business Park, Westbury, BA13 4LD
+For the purposes of data protection legislation in force, the data controller is Priority IT Solutions Limited, The Barn, Mill Lane, Westbury BA13 4LD.

 Our nominated Data Protection Officer is Kieran Thomas

 What does this notice cover?

 This Privacy Information explains how we use your personal data: how it is collected, how it is held, and how it is processed.
 It also explains your rights under the law relating to your personal data.

 What is personal data?

 Personal data is defined by the General Data Protection Regulation (EU Regulation 2016/679) (the “GDPR”) as ‘any information relating to an identifiable person who can be directly or indirectly identified in particular by reference to an identifier’.